 - Prenatal Bath Bombs: Hot tubs may be out during pregnancy, but warm baths are incredibly beneficial during this time.
 To up the ante, I loved using Glow Organics Bath Bombs, which are made with Baking Soda, Citric Acid, Organic Cocoa Butter, Organic Sweet Almond Oil and Organic essential oils.
 I also loved their Foot and Hand Scrub

 - Gentle Skincare: With all the extra hormones, it’s only natural for your skin to take a hit.
 So if you missed the pregnancy glow and went straight to teenage boy acne (like me!), this one’s for you.
 Instead of drying out your skin with harsh topicals that have been proven to cause birth defects, check out True Botanicals Pregnancy Line (get 15% off with the code Root15) and Acure Organics Sensitive Skin Cleanser.

 - Maternity Jeans: So, most women don’t really start showing until the second trimester.
 But I started showing around 10 weeks.
 And before that I just felt fat, bloated, puffy and like I ate too many tacos (which I probably did!).
 Don’t wait to make the switch to maternity clothes.
 I went to Target in my first trimester, and after slipping into a pair of their comfy and affordable maternity jeans, immediately got a huge self-confidence boost.
 I went from feeling like I was busting out of my clothes to feeling like the adorable pregnant mama I was.
-I also loved the super soft and chic maternity tops at Destination Maternity, which has so many great sales!
+I also loved the super soft and chic maternity tops at Motherhood Maternity, which has so many great sales!